 The UT Health Science Center at San Antonio’s physician assistant program is administratively housed in the Department of Physician Assistant Studies in the School of Health Professions.
 The curriculum was approved by the Texas Higher Education Coordinating Board in April 2000 and the first class of students matriculated in that fall.
 A professional master’s degree was approved by the Coordinating Board in April 2001 and the first master’s class matriculated in fall 2003.

-The master’s curriculum is 26 months in length with 12 months (2 semesters) in the didactic phase and 14 months (3 semesters) in the clinical phase.
+The master’s curriculum is 24 months in length with 12 months in the didactic phase and 12 months in the clinical phase.
 The curriculum is designed to emphasize primary care and service to South Texas.
 All students are required to complete a minimum of two supervised clinical rotations in an underserved or rural site(s).
 Students must be prepared to be away from San Antonio for a period of time and to assume the costs of these rotations.
 The capstone for the Master of Physician Assistant Studies (MPAS) is a Community Service or Community Medicine Project.
 The course of study is demanding, intense, and rigorous.
-Class size is limited to a total of 35 students.
+Class size is limited to a total of 45 students.

 ACCREDITION AND LICENSURE